rosneuro/rosneuro_filters_hamming/README.md

-# ROSNeuro Hamming window
+# ROS-Neuro Hamming window

-This ROSNeuro filter plugin applies an Hamming window to the provided data.
+This ROS-Neuro filter plugin applies an Hamming window to the provided data.

 ## Algorithm:
 The filter applies the Hamming window to the data.
 The Hamming window is implemented as follows: